Victorian exotic fruit fly surveillance program

 Lynfield traps (Figure 4) are used to lure and capture fruit flies.

 The traps use a lure and insecticide to attract, knock down and capture fruit flies.
-Traps lids may be red, white, or yellow depending on the targets.
+Traps lids may be red, white or yellow, depending on the targets.

 Chemicals

-Fruit Fly traps use two different chemicals:
+Fruit fly traps use 2 different chemicals:

 - Lures to attract pests